Skip to main contentSkip to data table

 RedStone1OraclePer-venue breakdown; requires at least 2 venues and 60% agreement

-Curve on-chain3On-chainStableSwap implied prices via get_dy()
+Curve on-chain3On-chainStableSwap implied prices via explicit direct, one-hop, and opt-in chained-hop get_dy() routes

 Curve oracle3On-chainAdditional primary-consensus voice for crvusd-curve